iotexproject/dev-portal-content/academy/get-started-with-devnet.md

 To grant W3bstream the rights to mint erc20 tokens from the contract we just deployed in our application.

 Remember to fund the W3bstream operator address (which can be found in your project's settings, see "**W3bstream Studio**" section below on how to access your project) with enough IOTX test tokens to mint each time a data message is received by your project.
+In order to get your operator address you'll have to create a new W3bstream project, and in order to do that, you'll need an applet.
+Which you'll be able to do in the next section.

 For a more specific tutorial on how to manage device binding and device identity in a W3bstream application, check out this [link](https://developers.iotex.io/posts/manage-device-identity-and-binding-with-w3bstream).